E-File 1095-B: Streamline Your ACA Health Coverage Filing

 5. Wait for Approval: An automatic 30-day extension is generally granted, but additional extensions may be requested under specific circumstances.
 Approval or denial will be communicated by the IRS.

-It is important to file Form 8809 promptly and follow the IRS instructions carefully to ensure compliance.
+It is important to file Form 8809 promptly.
 Keep in mind that an extension to file does not extend the time to furnish the form to covered individuals.

-Failure to file 1095-B, "Health Coverage," or filing it late, can result in penalties from the IRS.
+Failure to file 1095-B, or filing it late, can result in penalties from the IRS.
 The specific amounts are subject to change and depend on various factors:

 • Increased Penalty for Willful Neglect: If the failure to file is due to intentional disregard of the filing requirements, the penalty per return is greater, with no maximum annual penalty limit.